grafana/loki/docs/sources/get-started/components.md

 When running multiple rulers, they use a consistent hash ring to distribute rule groups amongst available ruler instances.

-## Bloom Compactor
+## Bloom Planner
 {{% admonition type="warning" %}}
 This feature is an [experimental feature](/docs/release-life-cycle/).
 Engineering and on-call support is not available.
 No SLA is provided.
 {{% /admonition %}}

+The Bloom Planner service is responsible for planning the tasks for blooms creation.
+It runs as a singleton and provides a queue from which tasks are pulled by the Bloom Builders.
+The planning runs periodically and takes into account what blooms have already been built for a given day and tenant and what series need to be newly added.

+This service is also used to apply blooms retention.

+## Bloom Builder
+{{% admonition type="warning" %}}
+This feature is an [experimental feature](/docs/release-life-cycle/).
+Engineering and on-call support is not available.
+No SLA is provided.
+{{% /admonition %}}

-The Bloom Compactor service is responsible for building blooms for chunks in the object store.
+The Bloom Builder service is responsible for processing the tasks created by the Bloom Planner.
+The Bloom Builder creates bloom blocks from structured metadata of log entries.
 The resulting blooms are grouped in bloom blocks spanning multiple series and chunks from a given day.
 This component also builds metadata files to track which blocks are available for each series and TSDB index file.

-The service is horizontally scalable.
-When running multiple Bloom Compactors, they use a ring to shard tenants and distribute series fingerprints among the available Bloom Compactor instances.
-The ring is also used to decide which compactor should apply blooms retention.
+The service is stateless and horizontally scalable.

 ## Bloom Gateway
 {{% admonition type="warning" %}}